chef/chef-web-docs/chef_master/source/supermarket_share_cookbook.rst

       stove

    Stove will package the cookbook, tag the cookbook version, and publish it to the public Supermarket.
+By default, Stove will tag the current commit of the Git repo with the version number declared in the cookbook's metadata, and will push that tag to the Git remote; Use ``stove --no-git`` to disable this feature.

 Share Cookbooks via Knife
 -------------------------------------------------------